 The world's greatest names in sports and entertainment have already found the way to San Jose with many more on the horizon.
 Performers and entertainers as varied as Placido Domingo, Andre Agassi, James Taylor, Van Halen, Kenny G, Barbra Streisand, Neil Diamond, Elton John, Luciano Pavarotti, Big Bird, Elton John and Jimmy Connors have thrilled Arena audiences of all ages.

-Welcome to the exciting, new world created by spectacular hp Pavilion.
+Welcome to the exciting, new world created by spectacular SAP Center at San Jose.

 THE ULTIMATE SPORTS ROAD TRIP

 By: Andrew Kulyk & Peter Farrell